a-thread/Daily-Scheduler/README.md

 At first I tried dynamically building each time block inside my script but had trouble saving to local storage so I ended up building all of the html separately and used my script file to interact with Moment.js and save/clear events in localStorage.

 ### Moment.js
 Using Moment.js was actually a lot of fun!
-Once I got my burings in the documentation, it was nice to be able to make this app feel more contemporary by linking the css to a function that would determine whether the time was past, present or future.
+Once I got my bearings in the documentation, it was nice to be able to make this app feel more contemporary by linking using Moment.js to make the styling and Header responsive to the passing time.

 ### Styling
 All of the styling for this app was included in the start docs but I ended up changing the color palette and font to make it feel more contemporary and personalized.